 Chickpea Noodle Soup with Parsley and Lemon

-Vegan chickpea noodle soup with bright accents of parsley and lemon to lighten up this otherwise wintery soup.
-With plenty of vegetables and whole grain pasta for a healthy vegetarian spin on the classic.
+Vegan chickpea noodle soup with bright accents of parsley and lemon to lighten up this otherwise winter soup.
+With plenty of vegetables and whole grain pasta for a vegetarian spin on the classic.

 Vegan potato leek soup with lemon for a lightened up version of the classic comfort food dish.
 This simple meal is perfect for cosy autumn and winter meals or with the first spring vegetables.